 - Review comparable properties in the target neighborhood.
 Because the flipping homes strategy relies a fair bit on the market conditions, a successful house flipper needs to understand potential adjustments that need to be made to reconcile a home’s value.
 How much are increases in square footage, additional bathrooms, and other modifications worth?

 - Understand the absorption rate in the local market.
-Before you decide to flip in a neighbourhood, know how many days on market (DOM) properties typically have before they sell as well as the trends.
+Before you decide to flip in a neighborhood, know how many days on market (DOM) properties typically have before they sell as well as the trends.
 Are the days on market increasing or decreasing month over month?

 - Recognize that house flipping leads to varying lump sum income.
 The amount of profit from a deal depends on the project, the property, and it’s fair market value.
-Be warned that flipping will most likely not lead to predicable income, but it is a proven way to build up cash reserves.
+Be warned that flipping will most likely not lead to predictable income, but it is a proven way to build up cash reserves.
 We have previously discussed this concept in breaking down the real estate investment income landscape.